Data Protection Policy• Policy prepared by: Dee Gordon Jackson and Rebecca Thomas

 This applies to all those handling data on behalf of The Radford Charitable Trust i.e.:

 It applies to all data that The Radford Charitable Trust holds relating to individuals, including:

 - Any other personal information held (e.g. financial)

 Everyone who has access to data as part of The Radford Charitable Trust has a responsibility to ensure that they adhere to this policy.

-The Data Controllers for The Radford Charitable Trust are Dee Gordon Jackson (Secretary and Grants Administrator) and Rebecca Thomas (Instrument Loans Administrator).
-They, together with the Trustees of The Radford Charitable Trust, are responsible for why data is collected and how it will be used, and for maintaining a Data Register.
-Any questions relating to the collection or use of data should be directed to the Data Controllers.
+The Data Controller for The Radford Charitable Trust is the Administrator, Sarah Rogers.
+Together with the Trustees of The Radford Charitable Trust, she is responsible for why data is collected and how it will be used, and for maintaining a Data Register.
+Any questions relating to the collection or use of data should be directed to the Data Controller.

 1. We fairly and lawfully process personal data

 The Radford Charitable Trust will only collect data where lawful and where it is necessary for the legitimate purposes of the Trust.